 Throw in the laundry bag until laundry day.

-Or rub with some soap, hand wash them and hang them up to dry.
+Or rub with some soap, hand wash them and hang them up to dry or low tumble dry.

 Some brands use sprays and finishes in their fabrics to control smell, but these chemicals contain heavy metals we're just not sure about.
 Until the anti-microbial technology has a natural alternative that's seriously non-toxic, we're going to sit that option out.
 Fresh period blood doesn’t have a scent that carries.
 You might smell it on yourself, but think about it - have you ever smelt somebody else’s blood?
 Also, we’re human.
 Smells are OK.